47degrees/fp-with-arrow-videos/ListK.md

 import arrow.data.ListK

 ```
-ListK is a higher kinded wrapper around the List collection interface and it's available in the arrow data library
+ListK is a higher kinded wrapper around the List collection interface and, it's available in the arrow data library.

 # Slide 2
 ```